marlonschlosshauer/marlonschlosshauer.de/src/markdown/blog-rtk-graphql.md

 });
 ```

-If your api requires a token to access, you can pass it via the `prepareHeaders` param.
+If your api requires a token to access, you can pass the token via the `prepareHeaders` param.

 ```ts
 import { createApi } from '@reduxjs/toolkit/query/react';